 Joan's primary theoretical orientation is "person in environment" or systems theory.
 It is a client-centered approach that utilizes a bio-psycho-social-spiritual perspective or holistic approach to explore and transform problematic behaviors, unresolved issues and challenging life transitions.
 Joan considers the therapeutic relationship as being a partnership she develops with her clients.
 Her approach to therapy includes the use of cognitive behavioral, psycho-dynamic, existential, and action-oriented therapeutic methods.
 She uses an eclectic approach with various modalities to choose from to fit each individuals' model of reality, level of awareness, wants and needs.
 She provides counseling and therapy services for individuals, couples, families and groups.

-Kelly Hee, MSW, LCSW
+Jody Dunlap, MSW, LCSW

 Licensed Clinical Social Worker

 Jody Dunlap, MSW, LCSW has been a practicing social worker for over 40 years.
 Her personal and professional belief is how well people function is about how they process their life events.Through resiliency, the healthy tools they have learned or will learn and the belief in oneself, self-forgiveness and self-acceptance can emerge.
 As a result, she believes that people can learn to be their better selves.
 Jody believes that for healing and change to begin, it's important to identify what's working in their lives, what they are proud of and like about themselves.
 She also believe it's important to identify what tools have worked in the past when there have been struggles.
 Jody believes that people seeing their strengths and capabilities is critical in the beginning stages of therapy.